Searching in Buy/Sell a Business [clear]

 I'd like to sell my business, what is the first step?

-Whether you are preparing to sell, merge, or close your business, an SBDC advisor can help.
+Whether you are considering selling, merging, or closing your business, an SBDC advisor can help you prepare an exit strategy before you actually need it.
 Where do you want to go with your business and what is your desired exit?
-If part of the plan is to sell your business and go into retirement, do you know what your business will be worth when you sell it?
+If part of the exit plan is to sell your business, do you know what your business will be worth when you sell it?
 No matter what exit you have envisioned, proper planning will help you make the most of the transition and help to ensure that you realize the real value of your business.
-Explore the exit stage here!
-Prepare yourself with tools needed to successfully exit your business here.
-Some of these resources may be self-explanatory, while others might require the assistance of an SBDC Advisor.
 If you need assistance, contact the SBDC office nearest you.

-Can I get financing for buying an existing business?
+Can I get financing to buy an existing business?

 What information should I request from the seller?
 What if the seller won’t provide any financial information for the business?